-- 336T Current Curriculum Trends and Problems in the Secondary School (†)

-Present theory and practice of curriculum revision in the secondary schools, and the function of the school in present society.
-Prerequisite: Twelve hours of Education, or graduate standing. - 339T The Education of Exceptional Children in the Elementary School

-Consideration given to the philosophy of the education of exceptional children and to the psychology and educational treatment of atypical pupils in elementary schools.
-Prerequisite: Twelve semester hours of Education, or graduate standing. - 341 Principles in Guidance in the Secondary School Consideration of general meaning, importance, and function of guidance together with a survey of techniques and the evaluation of outcomes in the secondary school.
-Prerequisite: Nine hours of Education, or graduate standing. - 348k Teaching of Arithmetic in the Elementary School

-Consideration given to recent research studies in the teaching of arithmetic as well as to recommend techniques.
-Prerequisite: Twelve semester hours of Education. - 349 Teaching of the Social Studies in the Elementary Grades (†)

-The course will consider programs of instruction and procedures, as well as more detailed techniques in the teaching of specific units in the social studies.
-Prerequisite: Twelve hours in Education, or graduate standing. - 355 Introduction to Mental and Educational Measurements in the Secondary School Introduction to measurement in secondary education.
+- 336T Current Curriculum Trends and Problems in the Secondary School Present theory and practice of curriculum revision in the secondary schools, and the function of the school in present society.
+Prerequisite: Twelve hours of Education. - 339T The Education of Exceptional Children in the Elementary School Consideration given to the philosophy of the education of exceptional children and to the psychology and educational treatment of typical pupils in elementary schools.
+Prerequisite: Twelve semester hours of Education. - 341 Principles in Guidance in the Secondary School Consideration of general meaning, importance, and function of guidance together with a survey of techniques and the evaluation of outcomes in the secondary school.
+Prerequisite: Twelve hours of Education, including 316 and 319c. - 348K Teaching of Arithmetic in the Elementary School Consideration given to recent research studies in the teaching of arithmetic as well as to recommend techniques.
+Prerequisite: Twelve semester hours of Education. - 349 Teaching of the Social Studies in the Elementary Grades The course will consider programs of instruction and procedures, as well as more detailed techniques in the teaching of specific units in the social studies.
+Prerequisite: Twelve hours in Education. - 355 Introduction to Mental and Educational Measurements in the Secondary School Introduction to measurement in secondary education.
 Typical methods of measuring intelligence, character, and achievement.
 Elementary statistical terms and processes.
 Preparation for use of mental and educational tests.
-Prerequisite: Nine hours of Education and junior standing, or graduate standing.
+Prerequisite: Twelve hours of Education, including 316 and 319c.
 Not counted in addition to Psychology 355. - 355k Introduction to Educational Tests and Measurements in the Elementary School